Healthy White Wave (Philodendron 'Birkin') in bright indirect, also known as White Wave

 ⚠️Toxicity and Safety

 White Wave is considered Toxic for pets and Toxic for humans.
-That means placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
-Wear gloves if you are sensitive to sap or handling plant material regularly, and wash hands after pruning or dividing.
-If accidental ingestion happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.
+That means White Wave placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
+Wear gloves if you are sensitive to sap or handling White Wave regularly, and wash hands after pruning or dividing.
+If accidental ingestion of White Wave happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.

 White Wave Display and Growth Habit

-White Wave has a slow growth habit and typically reaches about 120 cm tall and 50 cm wide.
-White Wave typically grows with a self-standing habit.
-Use this to plan support, spacing, and overall display.
-Flowering usually happens in Never, often with None blooms, so this is the period when good light and timely feeding are most rewarding.
-Dormancy is a normal part of the plant's cycle: None.
-The key is to treat that slowdown as rest, not as a sign that the plant needs more water or fertilizer.
-Once you understand this rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.
+White Wave has a slow growth habit and typically reaches about 120 cm (3.9 ft) tall and 50 cm (19.7 in) wide.
+White Wave usually develops a self-standing habit over time.
+Treat that as your White Wave layout guide for supports and spacing.
+White Wave flowering usually happens in Never, often with None blooms, so this is the period when good light and timely feeding are most rewarding.
+Dormancy is a normal part of White Wave's cycle: None.
+The key is to treat that slowdown as rest, not as a sign that White Wave needs more water or fertilizer.
+Once you understand White Wave's rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.

 ✨ Want to remember the basics faster?